Steve-Kirby/Steve-Kirby.github.io/index.md

 ## Education and Learning ##
 <hr>

-Any resources i have used to help me learn from and use as a reference in case i need to look over it again, including YouTube, Books, University/College and Websites such as Stack Overflow, GitHub and any others i see fit.
+Any resources i have used to help me learn from and use as a reference in case i need to look over it again, including YouTube, books, University/College and Websites such as Stack Overflow, GitHub and any others i see fit.
-This will be in reverse chronilogical order with the most recent and relevent information at the top of the list.
+This will be in reverse chronological order with the most recent and relevent information at the top of the list.

 ### Current Goals
   - Working through android game programming course on [gamecodeschool.com](http://gamecodeschool.com/courses/android-game-programming/)